lisal00/DSProject/README.md

 To run the program, download DSProject.exe from [Assets](https://github.com/lisal00/DSProject/releases/tag/bobby) and run the exe.

-Clicking the "Calculate" button will allow you to enter in an expression, then click the "=" button, which will calculate the answer.
+Clicking the "Calculator" button will allow you to enter in an expression, then click the "=" button, which will calculate the answer.
 Clicking the "Binary Converter" will ask you to enter in a positive integer.
 Clicking the "Convert" button will convert that value to binary.
 Clicking the "Postfix Converter" button will ask you to enter in an expression.
 Clicking the "Convert" button will convert the expression to its post fix form.

 Make sure all expressions entered have spaces in between each operand and operator.
 Example: ( 10 + 10 ) / 2